Shekharrajak/shekharrajak.github.io/_posts/2016-6-1-Coding-Period_week-2.md

 `[x = 120/13 and y = 28/13]`

 * But `SymPy` already have project on this [Cylindrical algebraic decomposition](https://github.com/sympy/sympy/wiki/GSoC-2016-Ideas#cylindrical-algebraic-decomposition) to Provide an interface for solving systems of polynomial inequalities.

+* If we want to feature like old `solve` then just need to pass system of inequalities having one variable to solve for one variable.
+After checking this use `reduce_inequalitie(system, symbol)` it will return solution.
+It is easy to implement.

 ### General solution for Trigonometric equations